graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 ::right::

+## Scaling Challenges

-## Limitations
+### WebSocket Limitations

+- **Stateful connections** - Each client holds open connection consuming server memory
-- Tied to single server instance
+- **Sticky sessions** - Clients must reconnect to same server instance
-- WebSocket connections don't scale horizontally
+- **Vertical scaling only** - Can't distribute connections across instances
+- **Connection storms** - Mass reconnections during server restarts

-- Server-Sent Events (SSE) have same scaling issues
+### Server-Sent Events (SSE) Issues

-- Memory intensive for many concurrent subscriptions
+- **Same memory problems** - Each connection consumes server resources
+- **HTTP/1.1 connection limits** - Browsers limit concurrent connections per domain
+- **No bidirectional communication** - Server can only push, not receive
+- **Connection management complexity** - Handling disconnects and reconnects

+### Resource Consumption

+- **Memory per connection** - 2-8KB per WebSocket, multiplied by thousands of users
+- **Event loop blocking** - Too many connections can overwhelm Node.js event loop
+- **Network overhead** - Keeping connections alive requires constant heartbeats

 <!--
+- Let's talk subscriptions now
-- Before we dive into EDFS, let's take a step back and explain GraphQL subscriptions for those who might be new to them
+- I mentioned EDFS, but first let us take a step back and explain GraphQL subscriptions for those who might be new to them
-- In traditional GraphQL subscriptions, a client opens a subscription typically over WebSocket
+- In traditional GraphQL subscriptions, a client opens a subscription typically over a WebSocket connection
 - The server maintains the connection and pushes updates when data changes
 - This works great for single instances but has serious scaling challenges
 - WebSockets are stateful - each connection consumes server memory and creates sticky sessions
 - With thousands of users, you're looking at megabytes of memory just for connection overhead
 - Server-Sent Events have similar problems plus HTTP connection limits
 - You can't easily distribute these connections across multiple server instances
+- In federated structures, gateways connect to subgraphs for subscriptions, putting pressure on both gateways and subgraphs
+- This creates bottlenecks because subgraphs become single points of failure for subscription data
+- You can't easily have multiple distributed gateways because each needs its own connection to subgraphs
 - When your server restarts, all clients have to reconnect at once creating connection storms -->